AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-08-PathIntegrals.md

 # Notes on Path Integals (Draft)

 ## Abstract
-Short notes on Feynman path integral are provided.
-Following a collection of pedagogical text books, two sections clarify the reciprocal relationship between Schwinger's variational Action Principle and Feynman's functional integral.
-Technical details required for the Hydrogen atom, gauge theories and the path integral in curved manifolds are then considered in following sections.
+Short notes on Feynman path integrals are provided.
+Following a collection of pedagogical texts, two sections clarify the reciprocal relationship between Schwinger's variational Quantum Action Principle and Feynman's functional integral.
+Technical details required for study of the Hydrogen atom path integral, path integrals for gauge theories and the path integral in curved manifolds are then considered.

 **To be continued ...**

-## 1. Pedagogical Texts
+## 1. Texts

 | ID  | Link                                                                                                                                                                                                                                       | Notes                                                                                                                            |
 |-----|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|